SWalls/SelfDrivingCarND/Projects/Behavioral Cloning/writeup_report.md

 1\. **An appropriate model arcthiecture has been employed**

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 81-90)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 89-98).

-The model includes RELU activation layers to introduce nonlinearity (code lines 83, 86, 89, 92, 95, 97), and the data is normalized in the model using a Keras lambda layer (code line 79).
-Max pooling with a 2x2 kernel is used after each convolutional layer to reduce dimensionality (code lines 82, 85, 88), and the input is cropped so that irrelevant information is ignored (code line 80).
+The model includes RELU activation layers to introduce nonlinearity (code lines 83, 86, 89, 92, 95, 97), and the data is normalized in the model using a Keras lambda layer (code line 87).
+Max pooling with a 2x2 kernel is used after each convolutional layer to reduce dimensionality (code lines 90, 93, 96), and the input is cropped so that irrelevant information is ignored (code line 88).
 The model concludes with dense layers.

 2\. **Attempts to reduce overfitting in the model**

-The model contains a dropout layer in order to reduce overfitting (model.py line 91).
+The model contains a dropout layer in order to reduce overfitting (model.py line 99).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 31-38).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 34-41).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 3\. **Model parameter tuning**

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 101).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 109).

 4\. **Appropriate training data**

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road, driving in reverse, and driving on the second, more challenging, track.
-Ultimately, however, I ended up only using center lane driving data to produce my model, since the inclusion of the other data actually made the model less reliable on the first track.
+Ultimately, however, I ended up using different data to produce two good models.
+For the first model, `model-a.h5`, I trained it using all of the previously mentioned data (center, recovery, reverse, and track 2).
+The second model, `model-b.h5` was trained using only center lane driving data, since the inclusion of the other data actually made the model somewhat less reliable on the first track.

 In all of my data, I only included images from the center camera, since this was simpler than including the left and right cameras and adjusting the corresponding angles.